Phenobarbitone (15 mg and 30 mg tablets): Brand change

 • About 1 month after you start taking the new brand of phenobarbitone.

-You won't need to pay for these appointments.
-Pharmac will cover your GP visit payment.
-Funding is available until the end of December 2023.
+You didn't need to pay for these appointments.
+Pharmac covered GP visit payments.
+Funding was available until 31 July 2024.

-The experts on our Neurological Advisory Committee have recommended a monitoring programme to help you through the change.
-You will need to get 4 blood tests so your GP can monitor your progress.
+The experts on our Neurological Advisory Committee recommended a monitoring programme to help you through the change.
+You needed to get 4 blood tests so your GP can monitor your progress.

 You'll need blood tests: